juancarlospaco/nim-hackpad/README.md

-# nim-hackpad
+# Nim-HackPad

-Hackathon Web Scratchpad for teaching Nim on events using Wifi with limited or no Internet.
+- Hackathon Web Scratchpad for teaching Nim on events using Wifi with limited or no Internet.